 Viktoria Nikolova is a Bulgarian singer, creator, and performer based in The Netherlands.

-Trained as a lyric soprano she decided to look for further development as a singer, performer, creator, and collaborator, which brought her to The Netherlands.
+Trained as a lyric soprano she decided to look for further development as an opera singer which brought her to The Netherlands.
 In 2017 she graduated with a Master in Classical Singing from the Royal Conservatory in The Hague, with distinction.
-Viktoria has performed as a soloist with orchestras and in various productions in Bulgaria, Romania, The Netherlands, United States, etc.

 Viktoria performs in various singing styles, from classical and contemporary to folklore and electronic music.
 Her recent projects are including a collective that started at the beginning of 2020 together with Bahzad Sulaiman (performer, choreographer) and Christopher Collings (trumpet, electronics) with whom she is producing conceptual performance artworks.
 Their video performances Saarbrücken 14/03/2020 and Physical Quarantine were presented in galleries in the UK, Canada, and France.

-As an ensemble singer and music producer Viktoria’s latest project is with ensemble Voices Unlabelled that was formed during the Netherlands Kamerkoor Next Generation (NKKNXT) internship 2019/2020.
-In 2020 was their, fully organized and created, first premier, named “Staan en Opvallen” which is about to tour in 2022.
+As an ensemble singer and creator Viktoria’s latest project is with ensemble Voices Unlabelled that was formed during the NKKNXT19/20.
+In 2020 was their, fully organized and created, first premier, named “Staan en Opvallen”.

 Since 2019 Viktoria is a lead singer of the Dutch Klezmer band Ot Azoj.